AnthonyGrod/Serializer/README.md

 sbt "runMain client.Client"
 ```

-The client will ask you to provide a boolean expression in JSON format.
+The client will ask you to provide a boolean expression in our JSON format.
 After providing the
 expression and pressing Enter twice, the client will send it to the server and print the
 response.
 The response will be a boolean expression in DNF.
 If the expression is invalid,
 the server will respond with an error message.

-#### Running serialization and deserialization:
+#### Using serialization and deserialization:
 The project provides `Serializer` and `Deserializer` objects that expose, respectively,
 ```scala
 serialize(expression: BooleanExpression): String